Skills Camp Information

 To create a fun and safe environment for all, we ask that all campers meet the following skill requirements:

-Able to ride at least 3–4 hours per day
+• Able to ride at least 3–4 hours per day

-Able to confidently ride green and blue trails
+• Able to ride green trails

-Motivated to learn skills and techniques
+• Motivated to learn skills and techniques

-Must love riding bikes all day!
+• Must love riding bikes all day!

 Contact us with any questions